Photo by Innerbody Research

 Finding the right combination of ingredients for your leaky gut symptoms is hard.
 Since everyone’s body is different and symptoms might come from several causes, the right blend and balance can vary significantly between people.
 So, while the best leaky gut supplement may not work for everyone, the one that ranks highest in efficacy will specify well-researched ingredients like glutamine and zinc in effective doses without fillers, proprietary blends, or overpromising results.28 35

 NatureM.D. and Terra Origin have highly similar ingredient lists.
 They both have 5g of L-glutamine and substantial amounts of zinc (NatureM.D. has 3mg; Terra Origin has 2.15mg).
 Terra Origin has more N-acetyl-D-glucosamine (NAG), slippery elm, and marshmallow root, and NatureM.D. contains more quercetin and licorice root, but each difference in ingredient strength is only a matter of 50-100mg.
 However, NatureM.D.’s formula has a shorter ingredient list, and some beneficial ingredients are left out to ensure it remains a viable option for vegans.
-As a result, we give the effectiveness category to Terra Origin, despite the fact that it contains shellfish.
+As a result, we give the effectiveness category to Terra Origin.

 Winner: Terra Origin